royalphp/sylius-bootstrap-theme/docs/programing_helpers.md

 }
 ```

-Here we're determining the current page based on the user, meaning that we use the built-in security bundle's firewall to make sure your class has access to said service with the `getTokenStorage` method.
+Here we're determining the current page based on the user, meaning that we use the built-in security bundle's firewall to ensure that your class has access to the specified service.

 Now it is a good time to put your helpers to good use, and let's propose such an example.
 At present, if you turn on the `SyliusBootstrapTheme` and go to the customer account page of the shop, and look at the sidebar of his additional details,
 you may note that not all the menu items have icons displayed, specifically for `Dashboard`, and `Personal information` items.
 Let's fix that.

 > [!NOTE]
-> Actually we didn't forget to put icons, it was left unchanged on purpose for this example's sake.
+> Actually, we didn't forget to put icons.
+It was left unchanged on purpose for this example's sake.
 > The fact is, that this menu gets built by events and there's no way in the templates to change these specific menu items,
 > because they get generated by internal components, however, if you don't wish to use this approach,
-> you can hardcode these menu items in the needed template, and this would override the default output of these items.
+> you can hardcode these menu items in the necessary template, and this would override the default output of these items.

 In Sylius project, menus are built using `KnpMenuBundle`, therefore, if you wish to delve deeper into this issue,
 you can read [this guide](https://symfony.com/bundles/KnpMenuBundle/current/index.html),